Egyptian Crisis (2011–2014): Background

-During his presidency, Hosni Mubarak pursued policies similar to those of his predecessor Anwar Sadat, including the adoption of a neoliberal model corrupted by cronyism, and a commitment to the Camp David Accords.
-He also continued the reduction of the military's influence in Egyptian politics by gradually clearing the ministries from military elites.
-The Mubarak regime increasingly relied on the police forces, administered by the Ministry of Interior, to manage public dissent.
-Economic liberalization programs reduced both the state's and the military's role in the economy, leading to a drastic decrease in defense expenditures by 2010.
+During his presidency, Hosni Mubarak pursued policies similar to those of his predecessor Anwar Sadat, including the adoption of a neoliberal model corrupted by cronyism and a continued commitment to the Camp David Accords.
+He also continued the reduction of the military's influence in Egyptian politics by gradually clearing the ministries of military elites.
+The Mubarak regime increasingly relied on police forces administered by the Ministry of Interior to manage public dissent.
+Economic liberalization programs reduced the roles of both the state and the military in the economy, leading to a drastic decrease in defense expenditures by 2010.
 Moreover, Mubarak positioned his son, Gamal Mubarak, as his successor instead of a military officer.
 Although this gradual reshuffling of power led to tensions between Mubarak's government and the military, his regime was considered stable by experts and its collapse had not been anticipated.

 Mubarak's authoritarian rule was characterized by the tight control and repression of sociopolitical opposition.
 Civil society groups constantly clashed and bargained with the state over their place in public politics.
 Although being rigorously monitored, political parties, elections, local democratic reforms, protests, administrative courts, and associations were increasingly tolerated as forms of political activity since the 2000s.

 The ever-increasing discontent among Egyptian citizens with the authoritarian regime originated in various concerns, ranging from the regime's brutal policing and its use of violence and torture, to corruption and election fraud.
 Increasing poverty and high unemployment compounded the resentment against Mubarak.
 After being nearly three decades in power, Mubarak was ousted following 18 days of demonstrations across the country during the Egyptian revolution of 2011.